SurajAdsul/remotejobs/README.md

 I did set up this project using the Vite boilerplate.
 I have installed TailwindCSS because I love using that and resonates with my development workflow.

-Initially I tried to use the [Remotive Jobs API](https://remotive.com/api/remote-jobs?limit=40) but it does not allow us to search by different parameters.
+Initially, I tried to use the [Remotive Jobs API](https://remotive.com/api/remote-jobs?limit=40) but it does not allow us to search by different parameters.
 It has a lot of limitations.
 Also that API was not allowing me to fetch the images because of the strict [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy.
 So I wanted to use the images but creating those images via some image manipulation was possible but out of scope for this hobby project.
-After some research I found the [Picsum API]https://picsum.photos/ which created the images based on given text and dimensions with specified background colors.
+After some research, I found the [Picsum API]https://picsum.photos/ which created the images based on given text and dimensions with specified background colors.
 This worked perfectly for my project and I have used that to fetch images based on company name.

-Like I said the third party API had some limitation and I wanted to the some filtering on the data and here [MirajJS](https://miragejs.com) comes to the rescue.
+Like I said the third-party API had some limitations and I wanted to the some filtering on the data and here [MirajJS](https://miragejs.com) comes to the rescue.
-Using Mirage I was able to mock the API response for given URL.
+Using Mirage I was able to mock the API response for a given URL.
 Miraj has some limitations but it works best for prototyping.
 It exactly simulates the API calls within the web application.
 You can mock anything including the relationships between the various models.